 Since Gen Z and Millennials have their booking, check-in, and payment system with them at all times, they prefer choice over smooth travel arrangements.
 Baby Boomers like to have everything planned out ahead of time with smooth transitions in travel.
 Gen X can handle booking management, but they still use more traditional systems to do so.

-Each generation has their own methods for traveling.
+Each generation has its methods for traveling.
 Business owners, executives, and HR teams will almost always be faced with a multi-generational travel group.
 Understanding the different generations is extremely helpful in travel policy design and enforcement but does not and should not replace the intentions of a travel policy.
 If your company plans on sending employees, constituents, or owners on a multi-generational trip, it will benefit greatly from using the services of a travel management team.